Andree37/rlld/README.md

 ## Run this locally
 Follow these steps to run this locally

 > TODO: create a docker-compose for the whole application.
 For now it only runs the database.
-Bit of an
+Bit of a meme.

 ### Database
 To run this locally, ensure that you have docker installed on your machine and it's running.